 That has brought me this far ahead

-I think I see the end of the road
+I think I see the end of the roadBut still have a final step to take

-And it’s that last step, the final step
+And its that last step, the final step

-A bit more strength give me, my God—
+A bit more strength give me, my God

-That is, if you so will it—
+That is, if you so will it

 Than you gave to your servant of old